anttikup/l5/activity1/README.md

 ## Task 4: Individual (at home)

 -  What are the pros/cons of recursive over iterative Programming?
+  Loops are more effective.
+A recursive function has to set up a lot of stack frames.
+The stack can also overflow the recursion is deep.
+Recursion is easier to understand especially if the algorithm uses indirect recursion.

 - Difference between recursion and induction.
+  Recursion is a method to get a value or executing code by calling a function inside itself.
+Induction is used to prove a something.
+  Recursion and induction work to opposite directions.
+Recursion nth to base.
+Induction base to nth.

 > Refer to the [links](#links) section below.